vishulg/reactjs-selectdropdown/Readme.md

   getData: This is function which will return the selected value.

-  items: This is data which is an array either of string or objects.
+  data: This is data which is an array either of string or objects.

   height: Max-height of the dropdown with scroll.